MatteoTurla/explore-mnist/readme.md

 To speed-up the computation, the euclidean distance between the drew image and the dataset is computed using an Rcpp function.

+The app is accessible at: [https://matteoturla.shinyapps.io/nn_shinyio/](https://matteoturla.shinyapps.io/nn_shinyio/)

+NOTE: it is required to have a C++ compiler installed.